geothermal energy image

 As a result of this simple process, direct use geothermal heating is becoming very popular for the home owner because it provides a cost-effective alternative to expensive oil or gas home heating systems.
 One of the advantages of using geothermal energy for the home is that the energy savings using a ground source heat pump can be substantial over a long period of time.

-Geothermal Power on the other hand uses extremely hot water heated by the underground magmatic activity which is pumped to the surface and used for electricity generation.
+Geothermal Power on the other hand uses extremely hot water heated by the underground magmatic activity which is pumped to the surface through geothermal wells and used for electricity generation.
 Once this super heated water reaches atmospheric pressure it turns to steam where it is used to operate steam-powered turbines and generators.
 Geothermal power plants are becoming more common in volcanic areas and countries such as Iceland and New Zealand, were it has the potential to produce over a quarter of their energy needs.

 The main advantages of geothermal energy is that it is clean, cheap, no additional fuel is needed resulting in no greenhouse gases or air pollution.
 However, some disadvantages with geothermal include ground water and waste water pollution, geographically restricted and high maintenance costs.
 But the biggest disadvantage is that the closer you put a Geothermal power plant to an active volcano or heat source, the larger the potential operational problems you can have.